 Meals Ready to eat, or simply MREs, are very popular among preppers and survivalists.
-Although MREs are primary intended for use in the field by the military, they are now being stockpiled by average Americans.
-Before you fill your pantry with Meals ready to Eat, there are a few things you should know about these food rations.
+Although MREs are primarily intended for use in the field by the military, they are now being stockpiled by average Americans.
+Before you fill your pantry with Meals Ready to Eat, there are a few things you should know about these food rations.

 Bugging in can be defined as staying in your house and holding down the fort during an emergency situation.
-If you have everything you need in your home in order to survive there is no need to leave and head for a distant location.
-You will have to bug out only if there are solid reasons to do so.
-Reasons that are usually a threat for you and your loved ones.
-Even though the trend is to bug out and there is a lot of literature dedicated to it, for some this isn’t an option.
-In fact, bugging in is usually the first choice for suburban and urban preppers when a crisis occurs.
-Since, not everyone has the chance to go for the hills or get access to a bug out location (BOL) is better to know what to do in order to bug-in and survive.
+If you have everything you need in your home to survive there is no need to leave and head for a distant location.
+You will have to bug out only if there are substantial reasons to do so and if your bug-in plan failed.